TadLeonard/enumap/README.md

 With `Enumap`, you get an immutable collection of keys from which you can create `dict`s and `namedtuple`s.
 This approach gives you the best of both
-worlds: expressive, familiar data structures constructed by the same object that holds the keys/field names.
+worlds: expressive, familiar data structures constructed by the same object that holds the keys, so incorrect keys will be discovered at the time your collections are *made*, not when they're used later on.

 ```python
 Part = Enumap("Part", "assembly reference subassembly name")